close

 Database Changes

-To represent huge blob sizes, the database schemas have been adjusted.
-Upon first startup, database schemas will be migrated automatically.
-It is recommended to record migration times during a test run on a copy of productive data to estimate downtimes during production roll-out.
+To represent huge blob sizes, the database schema has been adjusted.
+Upon first startup, the database schema will be migrated automatically.
+As this process, depending on the size of the existing Blob data, may take a long time, it is recommended to record migration times during a test run on a copy of productive data to estimate downtimes during production roll-out.

 Studio Configuration